Introduction to Psychological Diseases

 Classification of Psychological Diseases

-Psychological diseases can differ widely in their symptoms and their consequences, which serves as the impetus behind our need to classify them.
+Psychological diseases can differ widely in their symptoms and their consequences.
+Which serves as the impetus behind our need to classify them.
 This means, in particular, that we must families symptoms and treat them together with all of the similarities to our arsenal.
 For example, by knowing that we have a viral infection rather than a bacterial infection, we may know that a certain antibiotic will be of no use to us in the fight against the illness; antibiotics are prescribed only for bacterial infections.
 Before we can classify mental disorders, however, we must first define the terms “mental disorder” and “abnormal psychology”; these have not yet been properly defined in our earlier discussions.
 We must remember that the inability to function normally does not imply the presence of a mental disorder, and the converse is also true.

 Mood Disorders

-One of the major mood disorders is major depressive disorder, which involves several mood and cognitive disturbances that come in episodes.
-During these episodes, the person experiences a depressed mood and a much diminished taste for almost all activities that are pleasurable or interesting.
+One of the major mood disorders is major depressive disorder.
+Which involves several mood and cognitive disturbances that come in episodes.
+During these episodes, the person experiences a depressed mood and a much diminished taste for almost all activities.
+That are pleasurable or interesting.
 Often, they experience an increase or decrease in appetite, insomnia or excessive sleeping, lethargy and fatigue, feelings of worthlessness or excessive and inappropriate guilt, and difficulty concentrating or thinking.

 Anxiety Disorders